matteolc/palettebro/packages/theme-generator/README.md

 - 🎭 Support for light and dark themes
 - 📱 Automatic contrast checking (WCAG 2.0 and 3.0)

+## Credits

+- This package was heavily inspired by [Schemist](https://schemist.fglt.fr/) so huge thanks to the [creator](https://github.com/felixgirault) for the awesome work.
+- The Huemint palette generator uses the [Huemint API](https://huemint.com) to generate palettes.
+- The Kobayashi palette generator is inspired by the book **Color Image Scale** by Shigenobu Kobayashi.
+- The Material UI palette generator uses the [Material UI Color Utilities](https://github.com/material-foundation/material-color-utilities) package to generate palettes.

 ## Installation

 ```bash